-The management and processing of liquid waste is a material The effectiveness of operation of the Industrial Waste Water issue for the company, which incorporates Best Available Treatment Plant is evidenced by the fact that concentrations Techniques, while due to their different pollutant load, the of various pollutant substances at the plant outlet are clearly industrial and urban waste streams undergo different types below relevant limit values.
-In the case of some substances of processing prior to their final disposal.
-Industrial liquid (including benzene, toluene, ethyl benzene, xylene and a waste is pre-processed and then taken to the Liquid Industrial number of heavy metals), their concentrations are very much Waste Treatment Plant, while urban waste is removed to below corresponding limit values, approaching the limits of the Urban Waste Treatment Plant.
-The residual sludge left detection in some cases. after the waste is processed, is dehydrated and compressed prior to final disposal, according to the approved refinery environmental terms.
+The effectiveness of operation of the Industrial Waste Water Treatment Plant is evidenced by the fact that concentrations of various pollutant substances at the plant outlet are clearly below relevant limit values.
+In the case of some substances (including benzene, toluene, ethyl benzene, xylene and a number of heavy metals), their concentrations are very much below corresponding limit values, approaching the limits of detection in some cases.